 - An ability to identify and use industry codes, specifications, and standards at a

 - Identify and interpret pertinent engineering standards in the context of engineering design or analysis.

 - Generate relevant specifications in an engineering design context.

-SO 10.
-A knowledge of the impact of engineering technology solutions in a societal and global context.
+- A knowledge of the impact of engineering technology solutions in a societal and global

 - Identify ethical and societal issues associated with historical case studies or current events.

 - Describe the ramifications of engineering decisions, and the professional, societal, and ethical responsibilities of engineers as they relate to those decisions.